COLLATERAL DAMAGE by Julia Gourary

 Oh, God, my baby brother is going to kill himself.
 Who is this man in front of me, who steals cars and thinks he is invincible?
 He is going to die eighteen years after I almost killed him.
 I dump out the contents of my bag and line them up: hand sanitizer, three safety pins, two buttons, a bottle of aspirin, my little black notebook, cinnamon Altoids, a pen I stole from the Marriott.
 By the time I look up, Eddie is gone.

 Eddie finishes tying his shoes, the same dirt-caked ones from the day he arrived at the jail.
 He fingers the envelope in his pocket, feels for the hard metal inside.
 When the doctor first showed him the bullet, he could hardly believe how small it was, barely bigger than a quarter.
 He wants to show it to Sam, wants her to see how small it is, how small it was this whole time.
 In the distance he sees flashing car headlights.
 He steps out into an alien world, no longer tinted red, but bright white, so bright it blinds him.

-Julia Gourary is a student and writer from New York City.
+Julia Gourary is a student and writer from New York City, currently a freshman at Yale University.
 Her poetry and prose have been recognized by the Scholastic Art & Writing Awards.
 She was named a 2017 National YoungArts Finalist in Short Story and a finalist for the 2017 Adroit Prize for Prose.
-She will be attending Yale University in the fall.
 This is her first published piece.